Brooks Koepka

-Brooks Koepka (/'kɛpkə/ KEP-kə; born May 3, 1990) is an American professional golfer who plays on the LIV Golf League.
+Brooks Koepka (/'kɛpkə/ KEP-kə; born May 3, 1990) is an American professional golfer who plays on the PGA Tour.
 He is a former world number one in the Official World Golf Ranking.
 Koepka has won five major championships.

-After playing collegiately at Florida State University, Koepka turned professional in 2012 and began his career in Europe on the Challenge Tour.
-He secured promotion to the European Tour, where he won the 2014 Turkish Airlines Open and earned the European Tour Rookie of the Year award.
-The following year, Koepka won his first PGA Tour event, the Phoenix Open.
-He won his first major championship at the 2017 U.S. Open.
-He defended his U.S. Open title in 2018, and added his third and fourth major titles at the 2018 and 2019 PGA Championships.
+After playing collegiately for the Florida State Seminoles, Koepka turned professional in 2012 and achieved a three-win promotion on the Challenge Tour in 2013, which secured status on the European Tour.
+He won his first European Tour title at the Turkish Airlines Open in 2014 and his first PGA Tour title at the Phoenix Open in 2015.

+Koepka won his first major championship at the 2017 U.S. Open, which spearheaded a streak of major victories.
+He defended his title at the 2018 U.S. Open, and won both the 2018 and 2019 PGA Championship.
 In 2022, Koepka joined LIV Golf.
-He won his fifth major at the 2023 PGA Championship.
+In the following years, he won multiple LIV Golf events and added his fifth major championship at the 2023 PGA Championship.
+He left the LIV Golf League and returned to the PGA Tour in 2026.